little-cucumber/Linux-script-bash-awk/README.md

 # Linux-script-bash-awk
-This is a recording for my linux class notes
+This is a record for my linux class notes.
+Work of Tianyi Huang.
+Indicate the citation if copy the whole Code.